Ladies and gentlemen, dear listeners, welcome to this special edition of Radio Renaissance.

 Yep, he said that.

-Uh one of his one of his commentaries on uh uh Jewish power in the United States, he says, uh once you start talking about Jews, the way in fact Charlie Kirk is talking about them, he says pretty soon you get the message.
+And, well, as you'll recall the great Joe Silbren, one of his commentaries on Jewish power in the United States, he says, once you start talking about Jews, the way, in fact, Charlie Kirk is talking about them, he says, pretty soon you get the message.

 You must always characterize us as an absolutely powerless and persecuted outgroup.